tarof429/stuckathome/kvm/part1_setting_up_kvm.md

 # Part 1: Setting up KVM

+## Introduction

+This section explains how to set up your system to run KVM VMs.

 ## Prerequisites

 First, let's check if the CPU supports virtualization.
 If it's not supported, check in the BIOS to see if this is not enabled.